MQuarles2012/Telehealth_Analysis/README.md

  - [Data Dictionary](https://docs.google.com/spreadsheets/d/18rWeCagA0EANH2OibUtBEG1RMDMgdEL4drCRTT9ekWg/edit?gid=1203469383#gid=1203469383)

 ## Part II: Data Import & Cleaning
-Either get the files from the original source (see links) or use the files in the capstone-data folder on this repository.
+Either get the files from the original source (see links above) or use the files in the capstone-data folder on this repository.
 Then, read in the data for each source.
 I made the following alterations to each data set:

 ### 1. Medicare Data
 I renamed some of the columns for easier reference, but this is not required.
 I also multiplied and rounded the Pct_Telehealth column for easier readibility.
 Finally, I added a new column called "year-quarter" that combined year and quarter, for user in a later visualization.